Solar Panel Lease Agreement: A General Guide

 - The Size of the Solar Energy System: The size of the solar energy system is an important consideration as it will determine how much energy you can produce.
 Make sure the system is large enough to meet your energy needs.

-- The Reputation of the Provider : It's important to do some research on the provider before signing a Solar Panel Lease Agreement.
+- The Reputation of the Provider: It's important to do some research on the provider before signing a Solar Panel Lease Agreement.
 Make sure they have a good reputation and track record.

 - The Transferability of the Lease: If you plan to sell your property before the end of the lease, it's important to understand the terms of the agreement and any potential transfer fees.
+It’s also important to be aware that transfer of a solar panel lease is subject to the approval of the provider.

 - The Purchase Option: Finally, make sure you understand the purchase option at the end of the lease.
 This will give you the opportunity to own the solar panels at a reduced price, which may be a good investment in the long run.